Submitty/submitty.github.io/_docs/developer/testing/index.md

 title: Testing
 ---

-To help verify behavior of Submitty, and hopefully prevent regressions, Submitty utilizes various test suites, broken up per component.
+To verify expected behavior of Submitty, we use various test suites, broken up per component.
 Currently, much of the testing is quite sparse, and we encourage people to add tests if possible with their PRs.
-Much as Submitty is made up of many composite pieces, each piece has a different test suite for it.
-However, these tests can be roughly broken down into a couple high-level types:
+Much as Submitty is made up of many composite pieces, each piece has a different test suite.
+However, these tests can be roughly broken down into the following high-level types:

 * Static Analysis / Linting,
 * Python Unit Tests